Born: 12 June 1886

 With no surviving individual service record, Walter’s whereabouts is not known for the following year.
 It is possible that he may have departed for the Mediterranean towards the end of 1916, via Marseilles, on his way to join the 11th Battalion, Worcester Regiment, already serving as part of the 78th Infantry Brigade (26th Division) near Salonika (now Thessaloniki).
-The battalion’s war diary does not clarify when he might have arrived in, say, a contingent of reinforcements: that Walter did serve in Salonika is only known from later records, with a later issue of the Bradford Weekly Telegraph (25 October 1918) noting ‘he was engaged on mapping and similar work at the headquarters of his battalion’.
+The battalion’s war diary does not clarify when he might have arrived in, say, a contingent of reinforcements: that Walter did serve in Salonika is only known from later records, with an issue of the Bradford Weekly Telegraph (25 October 1918) noting while there ‘he was engaged on mapping and similar work at the headquarters of his battalion’.

 This theatre of war is still considered to be something of a sideshow when compared to other fronts – although the role of the Balkan states in the build-up to and triggering of the war, across Europe and beyond, continues to interest.
 Perhaps the lack of knowledge about the Macedonian Front, in which the Allies, under French command, fought against the tenacious Bulgarian Army, as well as German forces, is a reflection of the difficulty of providing eye-catching headlines from so far away and when operational losses were far smaller than in France and Flanders.